-Texas Lutheran University allows you to specialize in a range of business topics including finance, economics, international business, and even aviation management.
+Texas Lutheran University allows you to specialize in a range of business topics including finance, economics, and international business.
 If you're pursuing a different degree and just want to get a handle on the business side of your field, TLU offers minors in business relating to science, history, and the arts.

 Major in Business Administration for a Bachelor of Business Administration (B.B.A.) degree